1 Introduction

 The kings before Apis were Phoroneus, the second king of Argos, and Telchin, the third king of Sicyon.
 [12]

-In other words, it is assumed that the Telchines who fought against Phoroneus were people who lived in Sicyon, named after Telchin.
+In other words, the Telchines, who fought against Phoroneus, were a people who lived in Sicyon, named after Telchin.

 2.4 Father of Cres